Immunization Certification

-Pharmacist immunization certification requirements: Pharmacists who enter into a written protocol with a physician to administer immunizations or vaccinations shall complete a course provided by an ACPE approved provider which requires documentation by the pharmacist of current certification in the American Heart Association's Basic Cardiac Life Support for Health-Care Providers or its equivalent; and is an evidence-based course which includes study material; hands-on training in techniques for administering immunizations or vaccines; and requires testing with a passing score; and meets current Center for Disease Control training guidelines and provides a minimum of 20 hours of instruction and experiential training in the following content areas: standards for pediatric, adolescent, and adult immunization practices; basic immunology and vaccine protection; vaccine-preventable diseases; recommended immunization schedules (pediatric/adolescent/adult); vaccine storage and management; informed consent; physiology and techniques for vaccine administration; pre and post-vaccine assessment and counseling; immunization record management; and adverse events identification and appropriate response; documentation and reporting; and maintain documentation of completion of the initial course.
+Pharmacist immunization certification requirements: Pharmacists who enter into a written protocol with a physician to administer immunizations or vaccinations shall complete a course provided by an ACPE-approved provider which requires documentation by the pharmacist of current certification in the American Heart Association's Basic Cardiac Life Support for Health-Care Providers or its equivalent, and is an evidence-based course which includes study material, hands-on training in techniques for administering immunizations or vaccines, and requires testing with a passing score.
+The course must meet current Centers for Disease Control training guidelines and provide a minimum of 20 hours of instruction and experiential training in the following content areas:

 TPA provides APhA’s Pharmacy-Based Immunization Delivery program throughout the year.
 This course is an innovative and interactive training program that teaches pharmacists the skills necessary to become a primary source for vaccine information and administration.
 The program teaches the basics of immunology and focuses on practice implementation and legal/regulatory issues.
-Pharmacy-Based Immunization Delivery certificate training program is a Practice-based activity conducted in two parts – a self-study learning component and a live training seminar.
+Pharmacy-Based Immunization Delivery certificate training program is a Practice-based activity conducted in two parts: a self-study learning component and a live training seminar.
 A Certificate of Achievement will be awarded to participants who successfully complete all program components.

 For information on upcoming Pharmacy-Based Immunization Delivery courses, click here to view the TPA Calendar of Events.